stairjoke/wenzels.blog/source/notes/2022-12-02 Apple Music Replay 2022.md

 Here is my screen recording — without sound.
 Unfortunately, it doesn’t reflect my taste because sometime this summer, my Apple Music completely reset and deleted all my listening history and playlists from several years, and I had to start from scratch.

-<figure><video src="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/10-no-sound.mov" poster="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/10-poster.jpg" controls></video><figcaption>A Screen recording without sound, meant to represent my experience using Apple Music.
+<figure><video poster="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/10-poster.jpg" controls><source src="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/10-no-sound.mov" /></video><figcaption>A Screen recording without sound, meant to represent my experience using Apple Music.
 I know… it doesn’t make sense, but that’s where we are at with Apple’s UX.</figcaption></figure>

 Thank you for reading!
 If you’ve made it this far, I’m impressed.
 And since you care, I want to take a moment to acknowledge how technologically impressive this whole thing is, despite its flaws.
 The animations and web app use colors from the album artwork.
 The music Apple shows you in the Replay is not just your most played.
 It also contains some music you listened to less frequently but indicated you liked — for example, albums you listened to on repeat.
 I wish Apple hadn’t dropped the ball on UX testing this experience before publishing it.